-- Followed by: Define the format of the dynamic value whether its number, text, alphanumeric etc. This field helps to identify the correct dynamic value.
+- Followed by: Define the format of the dynamic value whether it is number, text, alphanumeric etc. This field helps to identify the correct dynamic value.

 - Ending with: Paste the copied text of ‘Right Boundary’ in step 11.

 - Occurrence to extract: It specifies the occurrence or place of the value.
-As you can see that 5 is given in the screenshot that means the required value is available at 5th place.
-Now here the question is how to get the place number of the dynamic value?
+As you can see 5 is given in the screenshot which means the required value is available at 5th place.
+Now here the question is how to get the place number of the dynamic value.
 So to answer this, you also need to look into the value that appears in the field ‘Value extracted from recorded content’.
-It is fine if the shown value is as same as the dynamic value; else increase the value by one and verify the text.
+It is fine if the shown value is as same as the dynamic value; otherwise, increase the value by one and verify the text.
 The default value is 1.

 In this example, providing 5 in the field gives BIRDS in the field of ‘Value extracted from recorded content’.
 Hence 5 is the correct place number that matches with the required dynamic value.